duncaneddy/rastro/README.md

 ----

 # RAstro
-rastro is a modern space dynamics library for research and engineering applications.
+RAstro is a modern satellite dynamics library for research and engineering applications.
 It is designed to be high performance, easy to learn, and fast to code, and ready for flight.